 Put these tips to practice to get more done, be happier at work, and spend more time with loved ones.

-If achieving “greater work-life balance” is one of your resolutions for the New Year, you’re not alone.
-A 2013 iVillage survey found that of 1,500 women polled online, 89 percent defined career success as the “flexibility to balance life and work.”
-Here are six practical tips to help you improve your work-life balance in the New Year.
+If achieving “greater work-life balance” was one of your resolutions for the New Year, you’re not alone.
+An iVillage survey found that of 1,500 women polled online, 89 percent defined career success as the “flexibility to balance life and work.”
+Here are six practical tips to help you improve your work-life balance.

 Clean out your inbox before work.